g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 ***UAC Bypass Technique #1 - DLL Sideloading<br>(UAC setting - ALWAYS ON)***
 -

 This one isn't too challenging to pull off, though it proved difficult locating a consistent DLL in use across all Windows 11 versions (home/pro/education/enterprise).
-I'm talking about the ever famous scheduled task, `SilentCleanup`, which of course runs: cleanmgr.exe / dismhost.exe.
+I'm talking about the ever famous scheduled task, `SilentCleanup`, which of course runs: `cleanmgr.exe / dismhost.exe`.
 This scheduled task has been abused time and time again over the years, and somehow it still prevails as a tried and true vector for UAC bypass / privilege escalation to this day.
 ![image](https://github.com/user-attachments/assets/59d2143f-492c-4454-a041-c450dcac815a)

 If we go ahead and run this scheduled task, we'll see we have a stray DLL from `dismhost.exe` desperately looking to be intercepted via a DLL Sideloading attack 🤯  That stray DLL is called: `api-ms-win-core-kernel32-legacy-l1.dll`